mishavagyan/PythonPractice/scrapper-student-template/README.md

 ### Task Description
 For this task, you can join with an RSS reader using **Python 3.10**.

-For the testing, you are going to isolate the parts you will work on.
-Namely, you are going to work only on the RSS (XML) scrapping part.
-Your task is to parse the RSS document and provide two formatted outputs: JSON and the standard output.

-You are going to:
-* Command line parsing.
-* Receive the XML document from the web.

-Because you can create your own style of formatting, it will be difficult to test you.
-So, we will provide you with the exact style for the format to ease the testing part.

 The format of the RSS feed that you are going to parse is [RSS 2.0](https://www.rssboard.org/rss-draft-1).
 You can follow the link to get a full understanding of the specification.
 But in this task, we are asking for the following requirements:
 ```html
 <channel>...</channel> <!-- Required tags are <title>, <link>, <description>  but we are asking you to be able to parse <title>, <link>, <description>, <category>, <language>, <lastBuildDate>, <managingEditor>, <pubDate>, <item> -->